taylorrohrich/Source/README.md

 and see what Hackcville is all about!
 We will also set up everyone's machines with the appropriate software for the semester, and have a brief introduction to git if we have time.

-## Week 1: Overview of Git and Javascript
+## Week 1: Overview of Git, Node, and the Terminal

-Before we get to the really cool stuff we need to briefly touch on the fundamentals!
-We will make sure everyone is on the same page with cursory knowledge of
-Javascript, which we will use when we create our React web apps and more.
-We will also go over Git: a software that allows us to control versions of our code and allows us to collaborate with others.
+Although not the most flashy, Git and the Terminal two of the most important tools that develops need to know.
+Git is a software that allows us to control versions of our code and allows us to collaborate with others, while the Terminal is the "home base" from which we will navigate our computer files and run code.

 ## Week 2: Advanced Javascript